What do you want to calculate?

 What Your Cap Rate Result Means

 Common in Midwest secondary markets (Indianapolis, Columbus, Memphis) and Southeast cities (Atlanta suburbs, Birmingham).
 Strong cash flow from day one.
 Important check: a cap rate this high can signal elevated risk — deferred maintenance, weak tenant base, or a declining submarket.
 Always ask why the yield is this elevated.
-If the fundamentals are solid, this is a legitimate high-performer.
+If the fundamentals are solid, this may indicate stronger income yield under these assumptions.

 The standard range for stabilized income properties in major US metros — Dallas, Phoenix, Denver, Charlotte, Nashville.
 This is where most institutional buyers set minimum thresholds for secondary markets.
 Balanced income and appreciation profile.
 If you're financing at today's rates (~7%), verify DSCR before proceeding.

 Standard for gateway markets — Los Angeles (3.5–4.5%), San Francisco (3–4%), NYC boroughs (3.5–5%), Seattle (4–5.5%).
 At these levels the deal is an appreciation play, not an income play.
 Current-period cash flow is minimal or negative when financed.
-Justified only with strong rent-growth conviction and long hold period.
+This may reflect a market where investors accept lower current yield in exchange for expected appreciation or other factors.

 < 3% or Negative NOI

 Sub-3% cap rates appear only in top-tier trophy assets (Manhattan penthouses, SF tech-corridor offices) or signal a significant data problem.
 Negative NOI means operating expenses exceed income — the property is cash-flow negative before debt service.
-Do not proceed without a clear value-add or repositioning plan.
+A very low or negative cap rate usually means the assumptions, price, income, or expense inputs require closer review before relying on the deal model.

 Why the same cap rate can be good in one market and poor in another